matter-labs/zksync-web-era-docs/docs/dev/v1-vs-v2.md

 # An (in)complete guide to zkSync 2.0

-This document covers the differencies between zkSync 1.x and 2.0, and aims to provide a tutorial on how to work with zkSync 2.0 protocol.
+This document covers the differences between zkSync 1.x and 2.0, and aims to provide a tutorial on how to work with zkSync 2.0 protocol.

 ## Differences between 1.x and 2.0

-The first and the most noticable difference is, of course, smart contracts support. zkSync 2.0 is capable of deploying and executing arbitrary smart contracts compiled from either Zinc programming language or Solidity.
+The first and the most noticeable difference is, of course, smart contracts support. zkSync 2.0 is capable of deploying and executing arbitrary smart contracts compiled from either Zinc programming language or Solidity.

 More information on Zinc and Solidity in zkSync 2.0 is coming soon, stay tuned!